 Haiti is the poorest country in the Western Hemisphere, with an economy and environment battered by years of repressive politics, widespread corruption and mismanaged resources.
 As Haiti's infrastructure has suffered, so too have the Haitian people.
-Life expectancy at birth is 61 years, and nearly half the population over 15 is illiterate.
-Less than 60% of the population is employed, and many families live in such dire poverty that they cannot feed their children.
+Over half the population is unemployed, and many families live in such dire poverty that they cannot feed their children.
 With little to no social services available, many families must seek alternative care for their children.

 On January 12, 2010, a massive earthquake plunged Haiti into further turmoil.
 Hundreds of thousands of people were displaced from their homes, including thousands of children, many of whom either lost their families or whose families could no longer provide for their care.
-The earthquake also significantly damaged key infrastructure, which two years later remains in very poor condition.
+The earthquake also significantly damaged key infrastructure, which today remains in very poor condition.

 Help Support Children and Families in Haiti!